About the Photographer

-For nature hikes, I much prefer to use manual-focus glass for wide- and mid-range use.
-Classic Nikkor MF lenses, with well-dampened focus rings, create a more intimate photographic experience for me, and they (almost without exception) offer superior build quality, focus throw, and results, than do most of today’s plasticky AF lenses.
+For nature hikes, I much prefer to use manual-focus glass for wide-, close-, and mid-range use.
+Truly precise manual-focus (MF) lenses, with well-dampened focus rings, create a more intimate photographic experience, and they (almost without exception) offer superior build quality, focus throw, and results, than do most of today’s plasticky AF lenses.

-This is my go-to standard macro choice.
-This lens is over 15 years old, it is a collector’s item, and is highly-sought-after by macro connoisseurs who desire the very best in lens-rendering characteristics.
-The Voigtländer 125mm f/2.5 Apo-Lanthar is coveted for its subtle color rendering, its very low chromatic aberration, and for producing a “3D-effect” in comparison to modern macros.
-Its greatest use is for macro focus-stacking, because it has 620° of focus throw, which is more than triple the precision of today’s AF macro lenses.
-The Voigtländer 125mm f/2.5 also makes a great short-telephoto.
-Manufactured by Cosina (who also makes Zeiss lenses), the “CV” (Cosina- Voigtländer) has an interesting history behind it.
-If you’re serious about your macro work, and especially if you like to stack in the field, I highly-recommend this lens over today’s commercial macro options.
+This is the overall finest macro lens ever made, for artistic macro imagery in the field, despite being over 15 years old.
+It is a collector’s item for this reason and is highly-sought-after by macro connoisseurs.
+The Voigtländer 125mm f/2.5 Apo-Lanthar is renowned for its subtle color rendering, its very low chromatic aberration, and for producing a “3D-effect” compared to today’s modern ‘plastic macros.’
+Its greatest use is for focus-stacking, live in the field, because it has 630° of focus throw, which is more than triple the precision of current AF macro lenses.
+The Voigtländer 125mm f/2.5 makes a particularly great short-telephoto lens as well.
+The “CV” (Cosina- Voigtländer) 125mm has an interesting history behind it for those who’d like to learn more about it.
+If you’re serious about your macro work, and especially if you like to stack in the field—and if you desire the finest bokeh possible—then I highly-recommend this lens over today’s commercial macro options.

 Find on Ebay: Voigtländer 125mm f/2.5 APO-Lanthar Macro